-In addition, the financial services that Mercedes-Benz Group offers in connection with the sale of vehicles involve several risks.
-These include the potential inability to recover the investments in leased vehicles or to collect the sales financing receivables if the resale prices of the vehicles securing these receivables fall short of their book value (residual value risk), which may lead to additional funding requirements through MBFNA.
+In addition, the financial services that the Mercedes-Benz Group offers in connection with the sale of vehicles involve several risks.
+These include borrowers' worsening creditworthiness, so receivables might not be recoverable.
+Additionally, it includes the potential inability to recover the investments in leased vehicles or to collect the sales financing receivables if the resale prices of the vehicles securing these receivables fall short of their book value (residual value risk).
+This may lead to additional funding requirements through MBFNA.